-- 20-minute traditional stand-up Presentations (by single speakers) are grouped in a longer curated session with several other presentations of related content/on an overarching topic to form a Panel.
+- 10 to 15 minutes traditional stand-up Presentations (by single speakers) are grouped in a longer curated session with several other presentations of related content/on an overarching topic to form a Panel.
 The focus of these sessions is on sharing information and a chairperson will identifiy and support opportunities for this, as well as for engagement and interaction.

 - Panel Discussions are four- to five-person panels that focus on vibrant topics of current concern and professional interest.
 They are a chance to compare experts’ disciplinary expertise quickly with an active, participating audience.
 Submissions require a designated chair to organise and facilitate the interchange between the panel and the audience.
 Submissions for Panel Discussions should identify panel members and the expertise each member contributes to the session (panel proposals need to include actual panellists’ names instead of placeholders).
 This format will be scheduled as one 60/90-minute session.